ChthonVII/FFNx/docs/gamma_and_gamut.md

 ## sRGB to NTSC-J Gamut Conversion

 This conversion is only used in NTSC-J mode for movies with metadata that specifies BT709 (which is the same as sRGB, except the gamma function) or FF8 Steam movies, which are assumed to be BT709.
 This conversion is the inverse of the global "NTSC-J to sRGB" conversion that will be performed later.
 Together the two conversions constitute a round trip, displaying the video with BT709 colors.
-(We cannot simply shut off global "NTSC-J to sRGB" conversion while these movies are playing because the game engine sometimes draws things on top of movies that need that conversion.)
+(We cannot simply shut off global "NTSC-J to sRGB" conversion while these movies are playing because the game engine sometimes draws things on top of movies that need that conversion.
+Instead we need to get the movies into the same colorspace as the things tht will be drawn over it.)

 This conversion is done using the LUT `misc/glut_inverse_ntscj_to_srgb.png`.
 The command used to generate this LUT was:
 ```